 Shift controls into NEUTRAL before starting engine.
 Shift only when engine is at idle.
-Reversing at high speeds can cause flooding/swamping due to water being pushed over the transom.
+Reversing at high speeds can cause flooding/ swamping due to water being pushed over the transom.

 Wind and sea currents can change how your boat responds while in motion.
-Understanding your boat and its reactions at speed will make boating for you safer and more enjoyable.
+Understanding your boat and its reactions at speed will make your boating safer and more enjoyable.

-The 170 Montauk is equipped with a gear shift/throttle control unit mounted on the console directly starboard of the steering wheel.
-The gear shift/throttle control unit for the engine activates both shifting mechanism and throttle.
+The 255 Conquest is equipped with a state of the art "drive-by-wire" gear shift and throttle control system.
+The Digital Throttle/Shift (DTS[®]) is the latest technology in recreational boating.
+Located on the console, starboard of the helm.
+The gear shift/throttle control unit controls both the shifting mechanism and throttle.